express-in-code-game/excode-design/README.md

             - maybe later (not critical,not essential, myabe not) some chain-install mechanism can be added
         - so whenever extB :requires namespaces from extB, they must be already in the classpath or runtime
         - case closed, meta not needed

+### walkthrough 2

+- simpler
+    - choose a gui environment
+        - cljfx seems the right tool for the weekend challenge (because clojure only, should be faster and simpler )
+        - plus, would be fun to explore javafx tech branch, see how ot compares to browser/electron
+    - create scenario generation and graphics (schema)
+    - make it runnbale/playable on one computer
+    - then, look into networking
+- one jvm instance
+    - server will be a separate app
+    - but for weekend build, consider running it within gui app's jvm
+    - so players can 'host' right from the client
+- settings
+    - add ability to edit edn with settings from within the client (colors are strings "#fff" for example)
+    - even give users ability to customize certain functions (like you would in editor) using clj code (so clj editor if exists)
+    - key is being able to configure scnenario, preferably without ui (instead, edn with comments for each setting/key)
+- ui extensions
+    - base (layout and base gui components)
+    - connect (specify address(s) to connect to server)
+    - server (configure .edn map that will be passed to server app, start embedded server)
+    - games (list of games, create/join a game, game opens in a new tab)
+    - game (pick a scenario, configure game, start the game; pick a tournament format)
+- how extensions will handle their ui with cljfx
+    - with DOM and react, base ui can render a slot div element with id, and extension can use such element as target to render it's subui
+    - it is yet unclear how to do it with javafx/cljfx (maybe fx/ext-let-refs)
+    - since cljfx provides docs and examples of using standard single tree for the app that uses global state, let's embrace
+    - so: extensions will enter and change the state, registering fns/refs to their ui components
+    - main ui will use this refs to render subui in app tree (or null if none were registered yet)
+    - so content (of a tab or pane or panel) is a value in the state, that is passed as prop to app's ui
+- scenario and the system (game)
+    - join/leave, connect/disconn to the game are part of the game (system)
+    - scenario does its own ui, config, veto, start/stop, load code on interval (using system's api)

 ### walkthrough 1